Environmental Response Fund (ERF) grants are used to fund the assessment and cleanup of contaminated sites in Hennepin County.

 ERF grants are available for the investigation and cleanup of non-petroleum contamination or petroleum-related contamination.

 In addition to county funding, other sources of funding for the assessment and cleanup of contaminated sites in Hennepin County may also be available.
-More information can be found in Minnesota Brownfields: A Resource Guide (PDF).
+More information can be found at MPCA: Brownfields in Your Community.

 Applying for an ERF grant